Justin-Vaughn/Find-the-carrot/README.md

 # Find-the-carrot
-User must navigate around holes to find the lost carrot.
+User must navigate the maze to find the lost carrot.
 Don't fall down a hole!